vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 1. Go to the *Peakboard Hub* tab
 1. Under *Peakboard Hub Variables*, select the corresponding Hub variable.

+This makes it so that the Hub variables automatically updates to the values in our local variables.

 ![image](/assets/2025-09-01/030.png)

-## Prepare the data source and write the variables
+### Prepare the data source

 Next, we create a data source for the S7 data.
-We use the standard Siemens S7 data source---even though the data is coming from a Flow, and not directly from an S7.
+We use the standard Siemens S7 data source.

 We configure it to give it access to the three variables on the S7:

 ![image](/assets/2025-09-01/040.png)

+### Write the variables

-In a simple function named "WriteVariables" we take the values from the S7 data source and write it into the local variables (that are in turn bound to to the Hub variables)
+Next, we create a simple function that takes the values from the S7 data source and writes the data into local variables (these are bound to to the Hub variables, ).

 ![image](/assets/2025-09-01/050.png)